DiogoR23/DiogoR23/README.md

 I am a Data enthusiast with a Bachelor's in Data Science from Portugal, passionate about solving problems using **Machine Learning**, **Deep Learning**, **NLP**, and **AI**.

-Currently learning and building intelligent systems for real-world applications.
+Currently in a Master's Degree in Engineering and Data Science at University of Minho.

 ## 🧠 Areas of Interest
 - Machine Learning & Deep Learning